Postbiotic

-Postbiotics are preparations of inanimate microorganisms and/or their components that confer a health benefit on the host.
+Postbiotics are preparations of dead microorganisms and/or their components that are believed to confer a health benefit on the host.
+Most such preparations are derived from bacteria believed to be beneficial (so-called probiotics), with most purported benefits having to do with the digestive tract.

 In 2021, the International Scientific Association for Probiotics and Prebiotics (ISAPP) issued a consensus definition that helped align terminology across research and applications.
-This article summarizes key concepts, an industry-oriented classification proposed by the International Probiotics Association (IPA), preparation methods and components, proposed mechanisms, current evidence in clinical and preclinical settings, and safety and regulatory considerations.

-Definition

-A postbiotic is a "preparation of inanimate microorganisms and/or their components that confers a health benefit on the host".
+The definition states that a postbiotic is "a preparation of inanimate microorganisms and/or their components that confers a health benefit on the host".
 Under this consensus, postbiotics include inactivated microbial cells or cell components, with or without co-present metabolites, but exclude substantially purified metabolites alone, vaccines, filtrates devoid of cell components, and purely synthetic compounds.
 The microbial source should be defined, and the inactivation process and matrix characterized.

 Terminology

-Before the ISAPP consensus, related terms such as paraprobiotics (inactivated or non-viable microbial cells or their crude extracts), ghost probiotics, and tyndallized probiotics were used in the literature.
+Before the ISAPP consensus, related terms such as paraprobiotics (inactivated or non-viable microbial cells or their crude extracts), modified probiotics, ghost probiotics, and tyndallized probiotics were used in the literature.
 When the ISAPP criteria are met, postbiotic is recommended as the unifying term; paraprobiotics can be considered a subset emphasizing cellular components.

-Classification (industry-oriented; IPA framework)

-The International Probiotics Association (IPA) proposed an industry-oriented decision tree and four subcategories for non-viable microbial ingredients used in foods/dietary supplements: CX (complex non-viable microbial preparations)—unpurified culture medium containing intentionally inactivated cells and/or cell fractions; IC (intact non-viable microbial cells)—intentionally inactivated whole cells separated from the culture medium; FC (fragmented microbial cells)—intentionally fragmented cells (e.g., lysates/extracts) separated from the culture medium; and MM (microbial metabolic products)—metabolic products in unpurified or partially purified culture medium.
-Nature-identical synthetic components and single purified molecules are excluded; microbial origin is required.
-This framework aims to harmonize nomenclature, standardization and labeling in commercial contexts, and its scope may not fully align with all academic definitions.

-Preparation and Components
+Preparation

 Postbiotics are obtained by deliberate inactivation of well-characterized microorganisms.
 In manufacturing for foods and supplements, physical inactivation methods are preferred to ensure safety and avoid chemical residues.
-Common approaches include thermal processing (e.g., pasteurization, tyndallization) and non-thermal methods such as high-pressure processing, irradiation, and sonication.
+Common approaches to killing include thermal processing (e.g., pasteurization, tyndallization) and non-thermal methods such as high-pressure processing, irradiation, and sonication.

+Composition

 Preparations may contain cell wall fragments (e.g., peptidoglycan, teichoic acids), surface proteins (e.g., S-layer proteins, pili), exopolysaccharides, and metabolites present in the matrix.
 Transparent reporting of the starting strain(s), inactivation method, and matrix is recommended.

+Classification

+IPA framework

+The International Probiotics Association (IPA) proposed an industry-oriented decision tree and four subcategories for non-viable microbial ingredients used in foods/dietary supplements: